Stacy Crouse

 Trying to think of an ice breaker for the first day of speech therapy with a group of older students?
 Finding a back-to-school speech activity for middle school and high school students is about as easy as, well, actually breaking a block of ice with your bare hands.
-You need something that achieves your goals of:

-getting to know your students (and vice versa)
+helps you get to know your students (and vice versa)

-facilitating connections between the students
+facilitates connections between the students

-helping students feel comfortable
+makes your students feel comfortable

-eliciting speech and language... naturally
+elicits speech and language... naturally

-maybe taking a little initial data?
+maybe provides an opportunity to take a little initial data?

-not be perceived as totally lame by your students
+will not be perceived as totally lame by your students

 The first week of school is challenging and chaotic enough, so I’ve got a few easy activity ideas you can use.
 These work great for small groups of older students, even if they already know each other.